*Updated on September, 24, 2020

 In an effort to preserve the natural resources and conservation efforts of the State of Georgia, anyone born after January 1, 1961 must first complete a hunter education course before purchasing a Hunting License.
 There are a few exceptions.
 More details and on course registration and information can be found here.
-You can purchase a license online from the Georgia Department of Natural Resources or one of the following locations:
+You can purchase fishing and/or hunting licenses online from the Georgia Department of Natural Resources or one of the following locations:

 Academy Sports (4210 Washington Rd, Evans, GA 30809)

 Ace Hardware (5127 Wrightsboro Rd, Grovetown, GA 30813)